DragonFly On-Line Manual Pages

 List the available plugins.

-query Query information about installed packages and package files.
+query Query information about installed packages.

 register